damianhakert/damianhakert.github.io/source/posts/2016-10-18-gitlab-workflow-an-overview.html.md

 When you follow the GitLab Workflow, you'll be able to gather feedback with [GitLab Cycle Analytics][ca-post] on the time your team took to go from idea to production, for each key stage of the process:

 - **Issue:** the time from creating an issue to assigning the issue to a milestone or adding the issue to a list on your Issue Board
-- **Plan:** the time from giving an issue a milestone or adding it to an Issue Board list to the pushing first commit
+- **Plan:** the time from giving an issue a milestone or adding it to an Issue Board list, to pushing the first commit
 - **Code:** the time from the first commit to creating the merge request
-- **Test:** the time CI takes to run every build for the related merge request
+- **Test:** the time CI takes to run the entire pipeline for the related merge request
 - **Review:** the time from creating the merge request to merging it
-- **Staging:** the time from MR merge until deploy to production
+- **Staging:** the time from merging until deploy to production
 - **Production** (Total): The time it takes between creating an issue and deploying the code to [production][env]

 ## Enhance

 ### Issue and MR Templates

-They allow you to define context-specific templates for issue and merge request description fields for your project.
+Issue and MR templates allow you to define context-specific templates for issue and merge request description fields for your project.

 You write them in [Markdown] and add them to the default branch of your repository.
-They can be access by the dropdown menu whenever an issue or MR is created.
+They can be accessed by the dropdown menu whenever an issue or MR is created.

 They save time when describing issues and MRs and standardize the information necessary to follow along.
 It makes sure everything you need to proceed is there.